 Do you absolutely need to reserve your seat?

 Not at all!
 If you really don’t want to pay for seat reservations, you can choose to travel exclusively on slow or local trains.
 But overnight and high-speed trains do require reservations.
 You see, some of these trains only have a limited number of seats available for pass holders and they tend to sell out quickly; if you plan on travelling on popular routes, try to reserve your seat as early as possible.

 It’s worth noting that in my experience, the process of reserving seats is usually simpler in bigger cities, for two reasons: officials usually speak better English, and they’re a little savvier about optimal routes and fares.
 If you find a particularly cooperative clerk, you can even ask them to reserve the seats you’ll be needing on the entire duration of your trip and get everything done in just one transaction!

-Good to know: you can pre-book your reservations with Eurail directly, but there are additional fees for that service that I think are unnecessary.
-You’re better off doing it yourself.
+Good to know: you can pre-book your reservations with Eurail directly (additional fees apply).

 Because I tend to bite off more than I can chew and that I always seem to embark on epic multi-country journeys, the Eurail pass was very much worth its price in my case.
 I’m positive that they haven’t made a centime of profit with me on this trip; I was quite thorough in taking trains for review purposes!

 Whether or not they’re worth it for you, though, depends on your itinerary and travel style.